routerworld3/wiki_vp/AWS/Networking/k8/networking_ip.md

 This gives you the CGNAT-style "pod IPs aren't directly exposed, so reuse is fine" property you described, while keeping your routable 10.0.0.0/8 space for things that actually need to be reachable.

-Want me to sketch the actual `ENIConfig` YAML and the VPC CNI environment variables, or dig into how Istio multi-cluster east-west gateways work when pod CIDRs overlap?

-I'll search for the official AWS documentation on this.Let me also pull the AWS blog on private NAT gateway with overlapping CIDRs, since that's the key reference for your multi-mission-owner reuse scenario.I have the official AWS sources.
  Here's the AWS-recommended approach with proper references.

 # AWS Recommended Method for Mission-Owner IP Conservation